Organ Transplant Abroad

-The question of organ donation and organ transplant is relevant to every country on the planet, and brings with it ethical debates, prevalence of black market organ procurement to blood relative donations that help bypass ever-growing list of individuals requiring an organ transplant for life.
+The question of organ donation and organ transplant is relevant to every country on the planet, and brings with it ethical debates, the prevalence of black market organ procurement to blood relative donations that help bypass the ever-growing list of individuals requiring an organ transplant for life.

-The cost for organ transplants in the U.S. and Great Britain are extremely high, but some countries around the world, including India, Jordan and Turkey, have been providing affordable organ transplants for decades.
+The cost for organ transplants in the U.S. and Great Britain are extremely high, but some countries around the world, including India, Jordan, and Turkey, have been providing affordable organ transplants for decades.
 The level of experience and expertise from surgeons performing organ transplants is also very high, leading many to search out options for organ transplants abroad.